thealcyonite/.github/profile/README.md

 Welcome to **Alcyonite**, a collaborative space for building thoughtful, creative digital projects.
 We hope you will be entertained and inspired!

 ### 🌐 About Us
 **Alcyonite** is a space dedicated to crafting meaningful blogs that reveals the magic of Computer Science.
 Our mission is to make complex ideas easy to understand, engaging, and accessible.
-Each posts are carefully written to be creative, practical, inspirational, accessible and above all — fun Whether the audience a curious beginner or a seasoned coder, we strive to spark curiosity and ignite a deeper understanding of the digital world for them
+Each posts are carefully written to be creative, practical, inspirational, accessible and above all — fun.
+Whether the audience a curious beginner or a seasoned coder, we strive to spark curiosity and ignite a deeper understanding of the digital world for them

 We believe in:
 - 🎨 **Creativity** — bold ideas, expressive code, and beautiful design